The Acer KG241QP is an affordable 144Hz gaming monitor yet it offers a buttery-smooth performance making it ideal for competitive gamers on a budget.

 This translates to clearer and smoother motion, which is especially visible in fast-paced games such as first-person shooters and racing games.

-In fact, all video games that don’t have capped frame rates will benefit from 144Hz as long as your PC configuration can deliver proper FPS rates.
+In fact, all video games that don’t have capped frame rates will benefit from 144Hz as long as your PC configuration can deliver proper frame rates.

 Another asset of the Acer KG241Q P is the rapid 1ms GtG response time speed, which will make sure that there is no visible motion blur or trailing behind fast-moving objects allowing you to focus on your targets.